Disaster Prep Financial Checklist: Earthquakes, Floods, Heatwaves & More | Remitly

 If you support loved ones abroad, a disaster can disrupt your routine.
 However, modern digital tools can help maintain that lifeline.

-• Digital Wallets: Using a mobile app to manage your money means you can still send funds even if physical bank branches are closed, provided you have mobile data.
+• Digital Wallets: Using a mobile app to manage your money means you can still send funds even if physical bank branches are closed.

 Sharing the Checklist With Loved Ones